 6.63.1 Applicability to language

-SPARK is open to the errors identified in this vulnerability but supports a number of features that aid mitigation – see guidance below.
+SPARK is open to the errors identified in this vulnerability but supports a number of features that aid mitigation.

+SPARK tasks are created befor the main subprogram begins execution, never terminate and cannot be aborted.

+SPARK provides protected objects that provide single-threaded access to shared data contained in those objects as well as providing scheduling mechanism for a single task (at a time) to be suspended upon a ‘protected entry’

 6.63.2 Guidance to language users